pkp/pkp-docs/translating-guide/en/translate-documentation.md

 If you’re interested in being a Language Moderator for a particular language, please contact  [documentation@publicknowledgeproject.org](mailto:documentation@publicknowledgeproject.org).
 Language Moderators are required to make a minimum 2-year commitment to moderating the language.
 Language moderators should have excellent translation skills and knowledge of PKP software, as they are responsible for reviewing the approving translations.
 They should also have a relationship with and understanding of the user community for the language, so they can effectively coordinate and recruit translators.

-## Getting started
+## Get Started

 To get started translating PKP software documentation, you can follow the instructions in this guide.
-You only need to contact the Translations Coordinator or your Language Moderator if you have questions.
+You only need to contact the Translation Coordinator or your Language Moderator if you have questions.
 You can also get support for translation in the [PKP Community Forum](https://forum.pkp.sfu.ca/c/questions/translations/12).

 To use GitLocalize for translation, you need to have a GitHub account and be logged in.
 If you do not already have an account, register on GitHub.